 It turns out there’s a very important distinction still to be made …

 The short answer is: No. (Though oils with THC can also contain CBD).

-There are two different types of CBD oil – hemp-based CBD oil (the one I’m talking about in this article) and marijuana-based CBD (which is what someone would buy at the dispensary).
-Both contain CBD, and they’re both derived from the cannabis plant, but Hemp and marijuana are are different varieties of the plant.
+There are two different types of CBD oil products — hemp-based CBD oil (the one I’m talking about in this article) and marijuana-based CBD (which is what someone would buy at the dispensary).
+Both contain CBD, and they’re both derived from the cannabis plant, but hemp and medical marijuana are are different varieties of the plant.

 Marijuana-based CBD is generally going to have more THC and other cannabinoids.
 CBD oil does not contain THC (the compound that causes a “high” feeling).
 This is an important distinction that many people don’t understand.

 The variety that is typically (and legally) used to make CBD oil is hemp.
 How is hemp oil different?
 A plant can only be legally considered hemp if it contains .3% per dry unit (or less) of the compound THC.